Taiyuan University of Science and Technology

 Taiyuan University of Science and Technology (太原科技大学 (太原科技大學, Tàiyuán Kējì Dàxué)) is a university in Shanxi, People's Republic of China under the authority of the provincial government.
 It is located in the capital city of Shanxi Province, Taiyuan, a historical and cultural city.

-Taiyuan University of Science and Technology (TYUST) is a comprehensive university with distinct characteristics and splendid traditions.
-It has been one of the major bases for training the technical personnel and scientific research in the field of heavy technological equipment manufacture in China.
+History

+The predecessor of the current institution was initially established in 1952 as the Shanxi Provincial School of Mechanical Manufacturing Industry.
+In 1953, it was renamed as the Taiyuan Machinery Manufacturing School under the First Ministry of Machinery Industry.
+Subsequently, in 1960, it underwent a further name change to become the Taiyuan Heavy Machinery Institute.
+Finally, in 2004, it was rebranded as Taiyuan University of Science and Technology.

 Administration

 The university is structured into the following schools.